 - No student or group of students shall obstruct the free movement of other students about the campus, interfere with the use of University facilities, prevent the normal operation of the University or the educational process.

-- Refer to the Peaceful Assembly Policy in the Administrative Policies section for guidelines.
+- Refer to the Peaceable Assembly Policy in the Administrative Policies section for guidelines.